saulocantanhede/tfgreek2/docs/features/id.md

 A uniqe identifier for each individual word in the corpus.

+## Feature values

+Id in the following format:

 ```
 The letter 'n' followed by a 11-digit unique id in the format